 Dr Hariet Hinz: So, toadflax are perennial short-lived forbs with, actually, quite pretty yellow flowers.
 There is yellow toadflax and dalmatian toadflax, and they differ in their leaf shape.
 So, yellow toadflax has slightly thinner leaves and dalmatian toadflax broader leaves.
 They’re both native to central temperate Europe but yellow toadflax can occur also in Asia, up to China.

-Dr Ivo Toševski: Both of these highly competitive and invasive plants were introduced to North America during 18th century as ornamentals or, like yellow toadflax, as traditional folk remedy for treatment of liver disease.
+Dr Ivo Toševski: Both of these highly competitive and invasive plants were introduced to North America during the 18th century as ornamentals or, like yellow toadflax, as a traditional folk remedy for the treatment of liver disease.

 Why is toadflax so damaging to the environment?

-Dr Ivo Toševski: Yellow and Dalmatian toadflax are perennial plants capable to reproducing the seeds and rhizomes and because they start growing early in spring, both species are highly competitive for space and light, thus gradually suppressing growth of native plant species.
+Dr Ivo Toševski: Yellow and Dalmatian toadflax are perennial plants capable of reproducing the seeds and rhizomes and because they start growing early in spring, both species are highly competitive for space and light, thus gradually suppressing the growth of native plant species.

 How quickly can toadflaxes spread?

-Dr Ivo Toševski: A single plant produces over 100 shoots during vegetation, from rhizomes forming dense carpet of yellow toadflax.
+Dr Ivo Toševski: A single plant produces over 100 shoots during vegetation, from rhizomes forming a dense carpet of yellow toadflax.
 Each stem can produce up to 30 seed capsules, with each capsule yielding up to 250 seeds.
 Thus, one stem can produce over 7,500 seeds per stem or over 20,000 seeds per single plant.
-The seeds are spread by wind, which facilitate dispersal and cause invasion of yellow toadflax.
+The seeds are spread by wind, which facilitates dispersal and causes the invasion of yellow toadflax.

-Similar to yellow toadflax, the Dalmatian toadflax also possess great spreading capacity.
+Similar to yellow toadflax, the Dalmatian toadflax also possesses great spreading capacity.
 One plant is able to produce up to 25 stiff erected leaf stems.
-Each seed capsule contains up to 300 triangular slightly wrinkled small seeds, thus mature plants can produce more than half million seeds.
+Each seed capsule contains up to 300 triangular slightly wrinkled small seeds, thus mature plants can produce more than half-million seeds.

 How effective are traditional control methods?